A Generalized Stokes' Theorem on integral currents: Introduction and main results

 \subsection{Acknowledgements}

-I wish to thank Giovanni Alberti, Jean-Pierre Demailly and Benoît Merlet for their careful reading of my thesis and their helpful suggestions.
+I wish to thank Thierry De Pauw, my PhD advisor, for introducing me to these questions and for his constant support and helpful advice.
+Giovanni Alberti, Jean-Pierre Demailly and Benoît Merlet for their careful reading of my thesis and their helpful suggestions.
 Camillo De Lellis for his help on mass minimizing currents.
-Chris Miller for an interesting exchange on the interaction of O-Minimality and Geometric Measure Theory.
-Laurent Moonens for his help on Pfeffer integration and charges.
-And finally Thierry De Pauw, my PhD advisor, for introducing me to these questions.
-All of the above applies to him as well.
+Chris Miller for an interesting exchange on the interaction between o-Minimal Geometry and Geometric Measure Theory.
+And Laurent Moonens for his help on the topics of Pfeffer Integration and charges.
+Finally, I wish to thank the anonymous referees for their thorough reading and valuable comments.
+I wrote my PhD thesis, on which this work is based at the Institut de Mathématiques de Jussieu, Université Paris Diderot USPC.